Fraser's Hill: A Historic Cold Weather Escape in the Heart of Pahang

 Flora and FaunaOver 1,000 endemic species, including tropical rainforests and alpine meadows

-• Elevation: 1,456 m (4,777 ft)
+• Elevation: 1,456 meters (4,777 feet)

-• Temperature: 18.9 °C (66 °F) in January and 20.8 °C (69.4 °F) in May
+• Temperature: 18.9°C (66°F) in January and 20.8°C (69.4°F) in May

-• Average yearly rainfall: 2,665 mm (104.9 in)
+• Average Yearly Rainfall: 2,665 mm (104.9 in)

-• Number of river systems originating in Fraser’s Hill: 10
+• Number of River Systems Originating in Fraser’s Hill: 10

-Year-round Temperature Patterns
+Year-Round Temperature Patterns

-Indoor and Outdoor Activities
+Indoor and Outdoor Activities for Everyone

 Genting Highlands is a must-see for its mix of fun, leisure, and cool weather.
 It’s the best of Malaysia’s chilly spots.

-• Comfortable hiking boots or shoes
+• Comfortable hiking boots or shoes: Choose sturdy, weather-resistant footwear for your outdoor adventures.

 Malaysia's Cold Destinations